serverless/dashboard/docs/index.md

 ## Add custom instrumentation (Optional)

-In addition to the automatic instrumentation of your AWS Lambda functions, you can also add custom instrumentation for setting tags, errors, and warnings in your code.
+In addition to the automatic instrumentation of your AWS Lambda functions, you can also add custom instrumentation for setting tags, and events in your code.

 Use the [Node.js Serverless SDK](./nodejs.md) to add custom instrumentation.